 In today’s competitive academic environment, being a student can be stressful.
 But managing the many responsibilities of school while struggling with a mental health issue can be even more challenging.
-According to the National Institute of Mental Health, an estimated 1 in 6 people in the United States are diagnosed with some form of mental illness.
+According to the National Institute of Mental Health, an estimated 1 in 5 adults in the United States are diagnosed with some form of mental illness.
 Yet the stigma attached to mental illness prevents many from seeking the appropriate treatment, raising the need for increased awareness about mental health resources for students.

 Common Mental Health Issues and Resources for Students